Thomas Dillon: Life and crimes

 Dillon was born in Canton, Ohio and was a resident of nearby Magnolia.
 He had a wife and son and was employed for twelve years as a draftsman at the Canton Ohio Waterworks.
 He graduated in 1972 from Ohio State University in journalism.

 Between the period of April 1, 1989 to April 5, 1992, Dillon shot and killed five people in Ohio.
 His fourth victim, Claude Hawkins, was shot on federal property and was the reason the FBI stepped in to join the investigation along with officers from the other three counties and the Ohio Department of Natural Resources.
 It was after this that the death of Kevin Loring was changed from an accident to a homicide.

 Ten days after the task force meeting, Dillon shot his fifth victim, Gary Bradley, in Noble County, Ohio.
 Dillon was placed under surveillance in 1992 when a friend reported him after hearing the task force's initial press release concerning the murders.
 Dillon later shot at Larry Ohler of Barnhill, Ohio, who was out hunting in Tuscarawas County, but Ohler escaped uninjured.

-In August 1992, after a press conference to build leads from the public, Dillion's high school friend Richard Fry told investigators that Dillon exhibited "suspicious" behavior, such as shooting out store windows, street signs, and cars.
+In August 1992, after a press conference to build leads from the public, Dillon's high school friend Richard Fry told investigators that Dillon exhibited "suspicious" behavior, such as shooting out store windows, street signs, and cars.
 While under surveillance, Dillon was seen burning buildings and killing animals.
 He was surveyed also by an aviation unit.